Odysseus: Music

+Odysseus appears as the main character of Epic: The Musical, a sung-through adaptation of The Odyssey created by musician Jorge Rivera-Herrans.
+Rivera-Herrans provides the voice of Odysseus.

 Comparative mythology and folkloristics

 Over time, comparisons between Odysseus and other heroes of different mythologies and religions have been made.
 A similar story exists in Hindu mythology with Nala and Damayanti where Nala separates from Damayanti and is reunited with her.
 The story of stringing a bow is similar to the description in the Ramayana of Rama stringing the bow to win Sita's hand in marriage.

-The Odyssey has evident similarities to Virgil's Aeneid.
+Virgil's Aeneid has evident similarities to the Odyssey.
 Virgil tells the story of Aeneas and his travels to what would become Rome.
 On his journey he endures strife comparable to that of Odysseus.
 However, the motives for both of their journeys differ as Aeneas was driven by this sense of duty granted to him by the gods that he must abide by.
 He keeps in mind the future of his people, fitting for the future Father of Rome.

 In folkloristics, the story of Odysseus's journey back to his native Ithaca and wife Penelope corresponds to the tale type ATU 974, "The Homecoming Husband", of the international Aarne–Thompson–Uther Index for folktale classification.